3000 Feet! 😁 Long range with Vortex.

 Frequently Asked Questions

-What are the key features of the Vortex Impact 4000 rangefinder?
+What is the maximum range of the Vortex Impact 4000 rangefinder?

 More Training & Techniques Videos You Might Like